 Fear subverts political stability

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 22, 1994
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 22, 1994

 The character of the post-Cold War world is the subject of a sobering, doomsday cover story by editor Richard Kaplan in the February issue of The Atlantic Monthly.

 Kaplan doesn’t dwell on the usual post-Cold War themes: regional conflicts, the role of the UN, growth of trading blocs.
 Kaplan is a Malthusian and a pessimist, not a strategist with faith in man’s ability to transform or accommodate social and physical limits.

 Kaplan sees the future through his experiences in the urbanized regions of the Third World, and especially West Africa.
 He views Thomas Malthus, the philosopher of demographic doomsday, as the prophet of West Africa’s future where crime, pollution, overcrowding, scarcity, poverty, disease and tribalism are destroying the fabric of urban society.
 Examples: Lagos, Nigeria; Freetown or Gondoma, Sierra Leone; Abidjan, the effective capital of the Ivory Coast.